brandonkopp/RPS/README.md

 <p>I developed this app to show my coworkers something neat you can do with R Shiny.
 This app was also an opportunity for me to learn some new things.
 This is what I learned while creating this app and hope to pass on to anyone who comes across this repo:</p>

-- <b>Persistent Storage:</b> This is the first app I've built that collects and stores data on the Shiny server (oh, by the way, your matches against the computer were recorded in a data file).
+- <b>Persistent Storage:</b> This is the first app I've built that collects and stores data.
+I originally tried using traditional saveRDS(), but found that that doesn't work on ShinyApps.
+The app now uses Google Sheets to store the data.
+This causes some latency issues, but does what it's supposed to.
 - <b>Predictive Modeling:</b> I wanted to build a predictive model into an application.
 How the model works is explained below.
 - <b>Image Elements:</b> I wanted to incorporate dynamic images that appear and disappear as part of the game.
 - <b>Resetting:</b> Through building this app, I discovered the InvalidateLater() function which is tremendously useful for resetting the game board.